rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=k1WrF70NW7k

-Climbing wall leap break-out (c: AKheon)
+### Climbing wall leap break-out (c: AKheon)

 A.k.a.
 Rage break-out.

-Normally when Kratos leaps off a ledge towards another ledge, in the middle of those climbing wall parts for instance, you can't control the leap in any way or do attacks in air.
-However, using a Rage at this moment you break out of the leap animation and regain control.
-Your leap reaches longer and you can use your newfound control to skip some small climbing parts around the game or in best cases even more.
+Normally when Kratos leaps off a ledge towards another ledge during a dedicated climbing section, you can't control the leap in any way or do attacks in air.
+However, using a Rage at this moment breaks Kratos out of the leap animation and lets him regain control.
+You will have a fairly good horizontal momentum because of the leap, allowing you to do some small skips around the game.

-Using Fire Rage for the break-out is recommended because it is the shortest Rage and easiest to combo with other aerial attacks.
-Also, as you may have guessed, doing this trick is not so convenient on New Game where you don't necessarily have infinite Rage.
+Using Fire Rage for the break-out is recommended because it's the Rage with the shortest animation and it's also easiest to combo with other aerial attacks.
+Also, as you may have guessed, this trick is mostly reserved for NG+ since Rage is a finite resource on NG.

 Videos:
 1, AKheon's vid of using this tactic in Chapter 18 to skip things:
         https://www.youtube.com/watch?v=_2GCHj_0B70

-Grapple switch break-out (c: AKheon)
+### Grapple switch break-out (c: AKheon)

 You know the grapple switches around the game you have to latch onto and pull?
-You can actually break out of them by doing a Rage all of a sudden.
-This reverts Kratos back into normal state while he is still latched onto the grapple switch, with some graphical glitches in the process - for instance the tethering chain can turn angular and quite wonky looking.

-You can do normal attacks to any direction you want, as well as Rages and magics.
-It doesn't seem possible to activate any prompts or target enemies with grabs while in this mode, since all of Kratos' auto-targeting always aims towards the grapple switch he is currently holding onto.
+You can actually break out of them by doing any Rage attack.
+This makes Kratos enter a kind of a combined state between his normal moveset and being latched onto the grapple switch, which causes some graphical glitches since his chains are still wonkily attached to the grapple point.
+You can do normal attacks to any direction you want, but the glitch has a tendency to end by itself at the end of certain attacks, if you try running or rolling at certain times, etc. It also seems you cannot take the glitch too far away from the original grapple point since Kratos will automatically detach from it.

-It's not normally possible to jump while holding onto the grapple switch since this ends the break-out and returns Kratos back to normal grapple switch mode.
-However, if you sprint and then jump, you get a glitched jump where Kratos stays in the sprinting animation in air.
-After landing he may also enter a strange falling / idle animation for a few seconds.
-What's also curious about the sprinting jump is that it lets you move Kratos far away from the grapple switch without it following you, although this usually doesn't serve any purpose.
+It's not possible to normally jump in the combined mode since this ends the break-out.
+However, you can still get into air with Apollo's Ascension or even regular ascensions since the game thinks Kratos' regular attacks are causing "hits" as long as he is attacking near the grapple switch.
+If you sprint and then jump, you get a glitched jump where Kratos stays in the sprinting animation in air.
+After landing he may also enter a strange falling / idle animation for a few seconds, probably because there's no specific landing animation for when you're using a grapple switch.
+What's also curious about the sprinting jump is that it lets you move Kratos far away from the grapple switch without it following you, which increases your capacity to reach more prompts and events while using a grapple switch.

+It's difficult to activate any prompts or target enemies with tether while in this mode, since all of Kratos' auto-targeting always aims towards the grapple switch he is currently holding onto.

-After getting Amulet, you can create a new, pretty crazy looking variation of a grapple switch break-out by simply pressing L2 during the break-out.
-Kratos can run freely as if on ground while still technically holding onto the grapple switch - too bad the switch doesn't follow you at all in this mode.
-Trying to do an attack or a roll makes Kratos do a grapple switch attack or a roll, after which he continues running as if ground.
+After getting Amulet, you can create a different variation of the grapple switch break-out by simply pressing L2 at some point during the break-out.
+This allows Kratos to run freely while still holding onto the grapple switch - however, the switch doesn't follow you at all in this mode.
+Doing an attack or a roll uses the grapple switch moveset, after which Kratos can resume running free.
 You can jump in air but can't do any other attacks in air than the basic Unarmed attack, for some reason.
-In any case, in this mode you can move Kratos extremely far away from the grapple switch even easier than before, and even leave a shadow clone holding the grapple switch somewhere pointlessly far away.
-Just to note, usually just doing this causes some additional glitches at grapple switch puzzles, but specific examples will be listed later on in the level-specific glitches.
+In any case, in this mode you can move Kratos far away from the grapple switch even easier than before or even leave a shadow clone holding the grapple switch somewhere pointlessly far away.
+Just to note, usually doing this causes some additional glitches at grapple switch puzzles, but specific examples will be listed later on in the level-specific glitches.

-So far the effects of this break-out are not particularly useful, and the glitch is also easiest to start on New Game+ since there you have infinite Rage.
-But it remains to be seen if even more things can be done with it.
+If you use Oath Stone (after acquiring it) during a grapple switch break-out, you'll find out that it has a very high priority and can cancel essentially any other ground action that Kratos is able to perform, including magics.
+This can cause some minor glitchy effects, like magic special effects looking a bit odd if you interrupt a magic mid-way through.
+Interrupting weapon discard actions is possible, although so far this hasn't caused anything special to happen.
+Interrupting a weapon pick-up doesn't seem to be possible, as Kratos cannot use the prompt while using a grapple switch.
+Even though Oath Stone is a ground-only action, you can also interrupt certain air actions with it, as long as you can do them touching ground.

+Grapple points aren't too common around the game, and each grapple point also has a natural limit to how far Kratos can move before he automatically latches off, so there are limits to what you can do with grapple switch break-outs.
+The glitch is also easiest to do on NG+, since you can only get infinite Rage in that mode.

+Theoretically speaking, it might cause something interesting to happen if you could escape the range of a grapple switch so that the grapple switch data and move set would unload, but so far there is no practical way to do this anywhere in the game.
+Although Kratos only latches off the grapple switch automatically when he is grounded, it's difficult to move in air during a grapple switch break-out since you cannot jump.

 Videos:
 1, AKheon's first video